Large Trees – Heavy Pruning

 Australia’s geographic isolation has meant that we have relatively few of the pests that affect plant industries overseas.
 Freedom from these exotic pests is a vital part of the future profitability and sustainability of our plant industries.
 Biosecurity allows us to preserve existing trade opportunities and provide evidence to support new market negotiations.

-A High Priority Plant Pest Analysis has been completed that identifies the pests that present the greatest risks for Australia’s avocado growers.
+Avocados Australia’s Biosecurity Project, a High Priority Plant Pest (HPPP) Analysis was completed that identifies the pests that present the greatest risks for Australia’s avocado growers.
 Detailed “Pest Assessments” of each pest have been produced that outline such things as host information, pathways, invasive capacity, treatment and management options.

 Orchard Biosecurity Manual